 The importance of the end-user’s perspective has had the added benefit of influencing the evolution of ITSM best practices.
 With ITIL 4, which was launched officially at the end of February 2019, we can expect to see a significant overhaul in the form of an increased focus on holistic corporate culture and business value.
-This manifests itself, in part, by paying far more attention to feedback from business users to get clearer and more accurate insight into what works and what doesn’t in the services that users are consuming – and ultimately paying for.
+This manifests itself, in part, by paying far more attention to feedback from business users to get clearer and more accurate insight into what works, in KPIs for ITSM terms, and what doesn’t in the services that users are consuming – and ultimately paying for.

-Are you using XLAs?
-If so, please let me know how they’re working for you in the comments.
+Are you using XLAs as part of your KPIs for ITSM?
+If so, please let me know how they’re working for you (as KPIs for ITSM) in the comments.

 If you liked this KPIs for ITSM article, please take a look at these other ITSM articles.